A Taste of the

 - Rowsley, Calton Lees and Chatsworth - views over Beeley

 Or for GPS security we suggest the - Etrex Vista HCx Colour handheld GPS from Garmin.
 The Vista HCx is lightweight and compact - the perfect size for all your travels.
 This handheld GPS navigator also has a bright colour screen, barometric altimeter, electronic compass, microSD™ card slot and automatic routing for wherever adventure takes you.
-With its high-sensitivity, WAAS-enabled GPS receiver, eTrex Vista HCx locates your position quickly and precisely and maintains its GPS location even in heavy cover and deep valleys, perfect for your trip to the Peak District!
+With its high-sensitivity, WAAS-enabled GPS receiver, eTrex Vista HCx locates your position quickly and precisely and maintains its GPS location even in heavy cover and deep valleys,

 Walking and Hiking articles: